Annacjac/Hatchling-Simulator/README.md

 1. Download the Hatchling-Simulator repository and extract to your desired location.
 2. Open a command terminal and redirect to the location of the repository on your computer.
 3. If you're not using a pre-made HML program, simply type 'hatchling' and press enter.
 You can then input your instructions.
-4. If you are using a pre-made program, type 'hatchling' followed by the name of the program.
+4. If you are using a pre-made program, type 'hatchling' followed by the path of the program.
+If it's in the same location as the rest of the files, you can just type the name of the program, and if it's in a subdirectory that's in the same location as the rest of the files, you can type the relative path.
 Example: 'hatchling one.hml'.
-The program must be in the same location as the files of the repository.
-After pressing enter, it will automatically execute the instructions and prommt for input accordingly.
+After pressing enter, it will automatically execute the instructions and prompt for input accordingly.
-5. If you'd like to make your own separate HML program, you can create a new text file in that same folder and type your instructions.
+5. If you'd like to make your own separate HML program, you can create a new text file in that same folder and type your instructions, with one on each line.
 It is recommended that you change the file extention to .hml, just so it's easier to distinguish as a HML program.

 Finally, the C code is available to look at as well, in the file hatchling.c.